Learn Outside the Classroom

 Students Get Involved

 - Human Rights Conference - Annual conference during the spring semester to celebrate advances in the protection of human rights and to bring attention to human rights abuses around the world.
-The event brings together students from International Affairs Society, Amnesty International, and Campus Ministry.
+The event brings together students from International Affairs Society, the Model UN Diplomacy Organization, Amnesty International, and Campus Ministry.

-- Model United Nations - Simulates the proceedings of the United Nations for up to 400 area students from 18 different high schools.
+- Model United Nations - Simulates the proceedings of the United Nations for up to 360 students from up to 18 different area high schools.
 It is held annually during the fall semester.

-Canisius students may study at the following schools under the auspices of articulation agreements that have been approved by Canisius College and the host university abroad:
+Canisius students may study at the following schools under the auspices of articulation agreements that have been approved by Canisius College and the host university abroad, among others:

 - University of Antwerp in Belgium

 - Catholic University of Lille in France

 - Sophia University in Japan